 Crowdfunding encourages group donations to fund a larger project.
 If you look at sites such as GoFundMe, Indiegogo and Kickstarter, you’ll find people use crowdfunding to finance everything from independent movie projects to charitable campaigns to cash for their favorite non-profits.

 Crowdfunding lets you raise money online from all over the country or all around the world.
 The campaigns are easy to set up, and websites dedicated to crowdfunding can help you organize and even advertise your campaign.

-Bake sales, auctions, raffles, garage sales and more are all excellent fundraising options.
 Most people like to buy, and these types of sales often mean great bargains for shoppers.
 If you’re on a budget, bake sales are a simple solution because everyone can prepare something and bring it in for the sale.

-If you’re willing to go from business-to-business to gather donations of items for raffles and auctions, these can also be extremely popular.
+If you’re willing to go from business to business to gather donations of items for raffles and auctions, these can also be extremely popular.
 Garage sales can be a great way for people in your community to clean out their garages and attics while helping you raise money.